armaansingh24/About-me/README.md

 - 👋 Hi, I’m @armaansingh24
-- 👀 I’m interested in ... listening music
+- 👀 I’m interested in ... listening music, Problem Solving, Connecting people, sports.
-- 🌱 I’m currently learning ... java
+- 🌱 I’m currently learning ...
+MERN Stack development
 - 📫 How to reach me ... contact me at my email sarmaan20720@gmail.com

 <!---
 armaansingh24/armaansingh24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.